Desperate for soldiers, Ukraine weighs unpopular plan to expand the draft

 ''We were almost completely defeated,'' said Dima, who refused to provide his last name for security reasons.

-Roughly 800 kilometers (500 miles) away, a 42-year-old man hides at home outside of Kyiv, distressed. ''I feel a sort of a guilt for being a man ...
-I cannot feel myself free," said Andrii, who insisted on using his first name only to speak about dodging the draft.
+Roughly 800 kilometers (500 miles) away, a 42-year-old man afraid of being sent to the front hides at home outside of Kyiv, distressed. ''I feel a sort of a guilt for being a man ...
+I cannot feel myself free,'' said Andrii, who insisted on using his first name only to speak about dodging the draft.

 Tens of thousands of other eligible Ukrainian men are estimated to be evading the draft, at home or abroad.